Advanced encryption protecting your python codebase.

 $

 Once a file has been encrypted, its new extension is .pye so our loader can identify encrypted files.
-All you need to remember is to inlcude sourcedefender as a Python dependency while packaging your project and import the sourcedefender module before you attempt to import and use your encrypted code.
+All you need to remember is to include sourcedefender as a Python dependency while packaging your project and import the sourcedefender module before you attempt to import and use your encrypted code.

 Importing packages & modules

-The usual import system can still be used and you can import encrypted code from within encrypted code so you don't need to do anything special with your import statements.
+The usual import system can still be used, and you can import encrypted code from within encrypted code, so you don't need to do anything special with your import statements.

 $ cd /home/ubuntu